maximum-boop/cryptocurrencies-algorithm/unsupervised learning/unsupervised learning/README.md

 ## Background

-* Build a machine learning model to create an unsupervised learning algorithm using several clustering algorithm to explore whether the cryptocurrencies can be grouped together with other similar cryptocurrencies.
+* Build a machine learning model to create an unsupervised learning algorithm to explore whether cryptocurrencies can be grouped together with other similar cryptocurrencies.
 * You are on the Advisory Services Team of a financial consultancy.
 One of your clients, a prominent investment bank, is interested in offering a new cryptocurrency investment portfolio for its customers.
 The company, however, is lost in the vast universe of cryptocurrencies.
 They’ve asked you to create a report that includes what cryptocurrencies are on the trading market and determine whether they can be grouped to create a classification system for this new investment.